datahub-project/datahub/docs/how/search-over-new-field.md

 ```

-## 6: Update search query template, to start searching over the new field.
+## 6: Update search query template, to start searching over the new field
 For this example, we will modify [corpUserESSearchQueryTemplate.json](../../gms/impl/src/main/resources/corpUserESSearchQueryTemplate.json) to start searching over the field `courses`.
-Here is an example
+Here is an example.

 ```json
 {